Visas

 Status: PROPOSED.
 Pilot in preparation.

-The E-7-M, also referred to as K-CORE, is a proposed visa designed for workers who graduated from junior colleges (2-year programs) in manufacturing-related fields.
+The E-7-M, also referred to as K-CORE, is a proposed visa for workers who graduated from junior colleges (2-year programs) in manufacturing-related fields.
 It would open a path to working in Korea's manufacturing sector for people who do not meet the 4-year degree requirements of most E-7 subcategories.

 A pilot program is being prepared.
 Eligibility criteria, quota, and application procedures have not been finalized.
-This guide will not go deeper on E-7-M here: see our dedicated guide at /guides/e-7-m-visa-guide as it is published.
+This guide will not go deeper on E-7-M here: see the dedicated guide at /guides/e-7-m-visa-guide as it is published.

 Agriculture and fisheries skilled visa